nasi7/SoccerCentral/README.md

 # SoccerCentral
 UNL Course Project

+Frameworks and languages used: AngularJS, Express, Node.js, MongoDB.

 Soccer Central is a web application that uses the FIFA statistics of players to enable users to search and project the different attributes and abilities of players, country, club in the